leonspok/ios-guidelines/swift/BEST_PRACTICIES_UI.md

  ### Autolayout tools

  It's not recommended to use any *third-party* tools for autolayout.
-Instead we prefer to use standard API from iOS SDK.